polixir/revive/README.md

 POLIXIR REVIVE is released subject to the [POLIXIR Commercial License](./License_en.txt), unless otherwise indicated.
 Please read and agree the accompanying license file carefully before downloading, installing or using the Polixir software or any accompanying files.

-Unless otherwise noted, all files Copyright © 2021 Polixir Technologies, Co., Ltd.
+Unless otherwise noted, all files Copyright © 2021 - 2022 Polixir Technologies, Co., Ltd.

 # Introduction

-Revive is a general platform that aims to bring automatic decision-making to real-world scenario.
+REVIVE is a general platform that aims to bring automatic decision-making to real-world scenarios.
 The platform operates in a pipeline of two steps:
-1. **Venv Training:** A virtual-environment model is trained from any offline data to mimic each agent's policy along with the transition between states (also known as nature policy).
+1. **Venv Training:** A virtual-environment model is trained from any offline data to mimic each agent's policy along with the transition between states (also known as nature's policy).
 2. **Policy Training:** Treat one of the agents as the active agent and freeze others as its environment.
 Train the active agent with reinforcement learning to derive a better policy for the agent.